About Farmers Markets (Q & A)

 When I shop at a farmers market, where does my money go?

 At a farmers market, you hand your money to the person who grew or made the products in front of you.
-According to the 2007 Census of Agriculture, more than 130,000 agricultural entrepreneurs are selling quality products directly to the people eating them.
-In 2005, such direct sales at farmers markets exceeded $1 billion nationwide.
+According to the USDA, more than 150,000 farmers, ranchers, and agricultural entrepreneurs are selling quality products directly to consumers.
+These direct sales at farmers markets exceeded $1.5 billion nationwide in 2015.
 A series of case studies by Civic Economics shows that for every dollar we spend at a large chain, about 15 cents stays in the area, while locally owned enterprises like farms trap 30 to 45 cents.
 Boise, Idaho’s Capital City Public Market generated an estimated $4.5 million in economic activity for the local economy in 2011 and in Iowa, thanks to the efforts of the Northeast Iowa Food and Fitness Initiative, sales of local food by farmers in northeast Iowa rose from less than $10,000 in 2006 to over $2 million by 2010.
 The majority of the money spent at markets, and the jobs that come with it, stay in the communities where the markets are located.
 The 52 producers of the Williamsburg Farmers Market in Virginia generated an estimated $48,969.84 in state sales tax in 2011, supporting the state economy.
 32 percent of Crescent City Farmers Market shoppers in New Orleans report spending money at nearby businesses, resulting in $3.2 million in projected gross receipts and an annual contribution of $151,621 to local sales tax revenue.

 How does shopping at a farmers market help my local economy?

 Farmers markets generate business, and business creates jobs.
-A 2011 Economic Research Service report found that fruit and vegetable farms selling into local and regional markets employ 13 full-time workers per $1 million in revenue earned, for a total of 61,000 jobs in 2008.
+A 2011 Economic Research Service report found that fruit and vegetable farms selling into local and regional markets employ 13 full-time workers per $1 million in revenue earned.
 Comparatively, fruit and vegetable farms that are not selling locally employed only three full-time workers per $1 million in revenue.

 Farmers markets also bring business to neighboring stores and communities where the market is located.
 Spending money at farmers markets keeps your money in circulation within the local community, preserving and creating local jobs.
 A 2010 study of the Easton Farmers Market in Pennsylvania, for example, found that 70% of farmers market customers are also shopping at downtown businesses, spending up to an extra $26,000 each week.
 This is very different from many major grocery stores where a large percentage of sales leave the community, and possibly even the state or the region.
 A Virginia Cooperative Extension report showed if households in Southern Virginia spent 15 percent of their weekly food budget on locally grown food products, $90 million in new farm income would be created for the region.